-- ◊ I might be grouchier sometimes. - ♦ I could have a loss of confidence in the future. - I might worry about it happening again. - $\diamond$ Sometimes I might have bad dreams about the pandemic. - Sometimes I might have trouble concentrating. - ♦ I might feel like acting younger than I am for a while.
+- ♦ I might remember fearful things when I don't want to remember them. - ♦ Sometimes I may be afraid for my life and other people's lives. - ♦ I might have trouble sleeping. - ♦ I might be grouchier sometimes. - ♦ I could have a loss of confidence in the future. - ♦ I might worry about it happening again. - ♦ Sometimes I might have bad dreams about the pandemic. - ♦ Sometimes I might have trouble concentrating. - ♦ I might feel like acting younger than I am for awhile.